 Like I said, out of all the instant pot accessories you could buy, the steamer basket is the best one because you can use it in so many different, practical ways (and it will fit 6 or 8 quart pots!)

-This basket does NOT rust, nor does it have silicone “noodles” covering the legs, which easily trap food/bacteria that you cannot get out.
+This mesh steamer basket is stainless steel so it does NOT rust, nor does it have silicone “noodles” covering the legs, which easily trap food/bacteria that you cannot get out.
 They also honor a LIFETIME guarantee, so they will replace it if anything happens to it.

 Cleaning the Instant Pot Steamer Basket